Yalantis/Side-Menu.Android/README.md

 Note
 ====

-depends on <a href="https://github.com/ozodrukh">Ozodrukh's</a> animation util for CircularReveal animation for 2.3+ version
+depends on <a href="https://github.com/ozodrukh">Ozodrukh's</a> animation util for CircularReveal animation for 2.3+ version.

 Using
 ======